Merkoba/Bone/README.md

 ### Installation

+There is a linux x64 build in /builds

-Currently there is no build.
-To run it you must execute it manually with Electron.
+To run it manually with Electron:

-To install electron do: npm install -g electron
+>npm install -g electron

-Then just do: electron index.js
+>electron index.js

 ### Screenshots